The Fifth International Emerging Technology Symposium was at The Westin O'Hare, Rosemont, Illinois May 10-11, 2016

 Opportunistic Pathogens in Premise Plumbing: The prime directive of the plumbing industry is to design and install safe water supply and sanitary systems for our nation’s buildings.
 However, water scarcity resulting from persistent drought and declining water quality are causing problems that the plumbing trade, plumbing engineers, building and facility managers, health officials, and even the public-at-large need to be aware of in order to mitigate the potential for opportunistic pathogens to thrive in premise plumbing and infect at-risk building occupants.

 While it may seem that the issues of drought and the increase in legionellosis outbreaks are unrelated, they are in fact directly linked.
-The 2016 IETS will take participants on a deep dive into this issue with podium presentations and a vibrant panel discussion.
+The 2016 IETS took participants on a deep dive into this issue with podium presentations and a vibrant panel discussion.
+Dr. Marc Edwards

 , engineering professor and researcher at Virginia Tech, Tim Keane